warncke/immutable-core-task/README.md

 Every task must have one or more `steps`.

-Each step in the flow will be executed in order except for `async` steps which will not block the execution of the steps following them.
+Each step in the flow will be executed in order.

 Each step must have a `method` which is the code that will be executed for the step.

-The `method` can be a reference to a method defined on the task itself like `authorizeCreditCard` of `checkDeliveryStatus` or it can be a reference to a method on another
-[Immutable Core](https://www.npmjs.com/package/immutable-core) module like `module.email.orderReceived`.
+The `method` can be a reference to a method defined on the task itself like `authorizeCreditCard` or it can be a reference to a method on another [Immutable Core](https://www.npmjs.com/package/immutable-core) module like `module.email.orderReceived`.